sk-zk/lookaround-map/README.md

      but the actual content of the individual sections remains undeciphered.
 - [ ] Decode the mesh, render it, and use it to improve movement etc.
    - There are three types of pano data Apple Maps will request.
-One is `/t/<face>/<zoom>`, which returns the pano faces as HEIC, but there are two others: `/m/<zoom>` and `/mt/7`, in a custom container format with the header `MCP4`.
+One is `/t/<face>/<zoom>`, which returns the pano faces as HEIC, but there are two others: `/m/<zoom>` and `/mt/7`, in a custom container format starting with the magic string `MCP4`.
 These files contain the mesh, compressed with Edgebreaker.

 ## Credits
 This app uses icons by [eva-icons](https://github.com/akveo/eva-icons) and [bqlqn](https://www.flaticon.com/authors/bqlqn/fill?author_id=291&type=standard).